Multidisciplinary learning through collective performance favors decentralization: Results

-We begin by considering how well teams perform on different tasks when we vary their underlying interaction network.
-Intuitively, one might expect agents to indirectly affect the quality of solutions that neighboring agents find.
-For example, one agent might randomly start with a low-scoring value (like a recipe that burns the roast), making it likely that most values that their neighbors find improve their neighborhood performances and team performance (like smothering the burnt roast with sauce).
-This implies that interactions might give agents the flexibility to find better solutions to their portions of the problem---even when they did poorly themselves---or conversely to constrain them when their neighbors do poorly.
-To assess this hypothesis, we calculated the average team performance for each combination of team size, network, task, search radius, and point in time over the 250 runs.
+To answer our research question, we begin by considering how well teams perform on different tasks when we vary their interaction network's density.
+Intuitively, one might expect agents to affect the quality of solutions that neighboring agents find.
+For example, one agent might randomly start with a low-scoring value, making it likely that most values that their neighbors find improve their neighborhood performances and team performance.
+This implies that greater density (more interactions) might give agents the flexibility to find better solutions to their portions of the problem---even when they did poorly themselves---or conversely to constrain them when their neighbors do poorly.
+We examined this intuition by calculating the average team performance for each combination of team size, task, search radius, network, and point in time over the 250 runs.

-We find support for the hypothesis that networks affect task performance, but only in specific cases.
-Fig. \ref{fig:example_outcomes} demonstrates how network structure can have varied effects on team performance.
-For many tasks (e.g. in Figs. \ref{fig:example_outcomes}a-b), teams perform the same as one another, regardless of their network structure.
+The results show that density affects task performance, but only in specific cases.
+Fig. \ref{fig:example_outcomes} demonstrates how density can have varied effects on team performance.
+For some tasks, teams perform the same as one another regardless of their density (e.g. in Figs. \ref{fig:example_outcomes}a-b).
+Consider an intermediate search radius of $r=0.1$, for example.
+On 10 of the 34 tasks (29\%), the average performance of teams with any interactions (all 17 non-empty graphs) is the same as for teams with no interaction (an empty graph, only individual learning) with a 95\% confidence interval.

 However, this is not always the case.
-Figure \ref{fig:example_outcomes}c shows a task in which teams with interactions between agents (any non-empty graph) outperform teams with no interaction (only individual learning, an empty graph).
+Figure \ref{fig:example_outcomes}c shows a task in which teams with \textit{any} interactions between agents outperform teams with no interaction.
 This effect is exaggerated further in Fig. \ref{fig:example_outcomes}d, depicting a task where teams with more interaction between agents (and higher network density) find better solutions faster than those with less interaction (and lower density).
-In contrast, Fig. \ref{fig:example_outcomes}e shows a task in which having more interactions decreases the likelihood of finding better solutions (see SI Appendix S5 for average performances for all tasks, networks, and search radii for teams of $n=9$).
+Teams with interactions outperform teams with no interactions on 8 of 34 tasks (24\%), again true for all 17 non-empty graphs (95\% c.i.).
+In contrast, Fig. \ref{fig:example_outcomes}e shows one of the 8 tasks (24\%) in which having more interactions decreases the likelihood of finding better solutions (all 17 graphs, 95\% c.i.).
+Of the remaining tasks, 3 yield an advantage and 5 yield a disadvantage for varied combinations of interacting teams (see SI Appendix S5 for average performances for all tasks, search radii, and networks for teams of $n=9$).